 (1) an apple floating in a liquid inside a long necked spherical flask but actual rather than depicted by shapes

 (2) a depicted apple above depicted liquid inside a conical flask depicted by outline.

 The judges picked my design (2) but removed the outline of the conical flask as the winning entry.
 This left the depicted shapes and colour that we all know and the rest is history."

 At the time Arthur nicknamed his design the 'The elixir of aroma', a theme he was to use later when setting up the company Elixarome in 1998.

 Over the decades the design has changed very little, and it remains one of the most instantly recognisable motifs in the flavour industry worldwide.

-(logo may not be used without the permission of the British Society of Flavourists)
+(This logo may not be reproduced elsewhere without the permission of the British Society of Flavourists)